10 of Benjamin Franklin’s Lesser-Known Feats of Awesomeness

 As a youngster, Ben learned to swim in Philadelphia’s Schuylkill River and became somewhat of an expert.
-On a Thames River boating trip with friends, a 19-year-old Franklin jumped into the river and swam from Chelsea to Blackfriars (around 3.5 miles), performing all sorts of water tricks along the way or, as he describes it, “…many feats of activity, both upon and under the water, that surprised and pleased those to whom they were novelties.”
+On a Thames River boating trip with friends, a 19-year-old Franklin jumped into the river and swam from Chelsea to Blackfriars (around 3.5 miles), performing all sorts of water tricks along the way or, as he described it, “…many feats of activity, both upon and under the water, that surprised and pleased those to whom they were novelties.”
 Franklin’s Phelpsian feats earned him an honorary induction into the International Swimming Hall of Fame in 1968.

-He was such an excellent swimmer, one of the careers he considered (and seemingly one of the few he did NOT choose) was running a swimming school of his own.
+He was such an excellent swimmer, one of the careers he considered (and seemingly one of the few he did not choose) was running a swimming school of his own.
 Of course, he also invented his own swim fins.

-Ben was terrified of debt and viewed it as similar to slavery because he believed that, through the acquisition of debt, man essentially sold his own freedom.
+Franklin was terrified of debt and viewed it as similar to slavery because he believed that, through the acquisition of debt, man essentially sold his own freedom.
 He was so anti-debt that he often spoke (seriously) about forming an international organization called The Society of the Free and Easy for virtuous individuals who, among other things, were free of debt and, therefore, easy in spirit.

-In addition to being a famously calming voice of reason and a frequent mediator at the Constitutional Convention, Ben Franklin organized the first volunteer fire company in 1736: The Union Fire Company (nicknamed Benjamin Franklin’s Bucket Brigade).
+In addition to being a famously calming voice of reason and a frequent mediator at the Constitutional Convention, Franklin organized the first volunteer fire company in 1736: The Union Fire Company (nicknamed Benjamin Franklin’s Bucket Brigade).
 Among his many writings are articles on fire prevention, stressing that an "ounce of prevention is worth a pound of cure.”
-He was more eloquent than Smokey the Bear.
+He was more eloquent than Smokey Bear.

-More of Franklin’s inventions include:
+Some of Franklin’s other inventions include:

 • The library stepstool, a chair whose seat could be lifted and folded down to make a short ladder.

 • A mechanical arm for reaching books on high shelves.
-(Book retrieval – clearly a focus of Franklinian innovation)
+(Book retrieval—clearly a focus of Franklinian innovation.)

-• The rocking chair – a chair that rocks.
+• The rocking chair—a chair that rocks.

-• The odometer - used in Franklin’s time to measure distance along colonial roads used by the postal service.
+• The odometer—used in Franklin’s time to measure distance along colonial roads used by the postal service.

 • A pulley system that enabled him to lock and unlock his bedroom door from his bed.